cb-technologists/blog/content/posts/cloudbees-core-on-kubernetes-best-practices/core-psp.md

 The combination of PSPs with Kubernetes RBAC, namespaces and workload specific node pools allows for the granular security you need to ensure there are adequate safeguards in place to greatly reduce the risk of unintentional (and intentional) actions that breaks your cluster.
 PSPs provide additional safeguards along with targeted node pools, namespaces and service accounts.
 This allows for the flexibility needed by CI/CD users while providing adequate guard rails so they don't negatively impact CD workloads or other important Kubernetes workloads by doing something stupid - accidental or otherwise.

 ## Using Pod Security Policies with CloudBees Core v2
-As mentioned above, Pod Security Polices are an optional Kubernetes feature (and still beta) so they are not enabled by default on most Kubernetes distributions - to include GCP GKE, AWS EKS and Azure AKS.
+As mentioned above, Pod Security Polices are an optional Kubernetes feature (and still beta) so they are not enabled by default on most Kubernetes distributions - to include GCP GKE, and Azure AKS.
 PSPs can be created and applied to a `ClusterRole` or a `Role` resource definition without enabling the PodSecurityPolicy admission controller.
 This is very important, because **once you enable the PodSecurityPolicy admission controller any `pod` that does not have a PSP applied to it will not get scheduled**.

-CloudBees defines two Kubernetes `Roles` for the Core v2 install on Kubernetes, `master-management` bound to the `cjoc` `ServiceAccount` for provisioning CJOC and Managed/Team Masters, and `pods-all` bound to the `jenkins` `ServiceAccount` for scheduling dynamic ephemeral agent pods.
+>NOTE: PSPs are enabled by default on AWS EKS 1.13 and above, but with a very permissive PSP that is the same as running EKS without PSPs.

 We will define two PSPs for our Core v2 cluster: